-Can I get a mortgage if I have a bad credit history?
+Can I get a mortgage with bad credit?

 If you have a poor credit history, there are a number of steps you can take to improve your chances of getting a mortgage.

-- Repair your credit history – establish a pattern of consistent payments and responsible credit usage
+- Repair your credit history: establish a pattern of consistent payments and responsible credit usage

 Find out more: improving your mortgage chances - how you can strengthen your application.